sutardjik/poppyviz/README.md

     - Hover on capital to view name
     - Click on capital to see geographic coordinates
 - Individual Mapbox displays for each country
-- Click on country name to access its page
-- View complete list of pages and web app's outlined features through sidebar

 ## Countries